reach-sh/reach-lang/docs/dev/src/reach/consensus/index.md

 #### `parallelReduce` intuition

-A parallel reduce statement is essentially an abbreviation of pattern of a `{!reach} while` loop combined with a `{!reach} fork` statement that you could write yourself.
+A parallel reduce statement is essentially an abbreviation of pattern of a `{!rsh} while` loop combined with a `{!rsh} fork` statement that you could write yourself.
 This is an extremely common pattern in decentralized applications.

-The idea is that there are some values (the `{!reach} LHS`) which after intialization will be repeatedly updated uniquely by each of the racing participants until the condition does not hold.
+The idea is that there are some values (the `{!rsh} LHS`) which after intialization will be repeatedly updated uniquely by each of the racing participants until the condition does not hold.

 ```reach
 var LHS = INIT_EXPR;